rombert/desktop-maven-notifier/README.md

 but other compliant implementations, for instance those provided by Cinnamon and Xfce, should work just fine.

 ### Mac OS X ###
+Maven Desktop Notifier uses the Notification Center.

-On Mac OS X 10.8 or higher, Maven Desktop Notifier uses `terminal-notifier`.
+On Mac OS X 10.9 or higher, Maven Desktop Notifier uses `osascript` unless `terminal-notifier` has been installed.
+On Mac OS X 10.8, Maven Desktop Notifier uses `terminal-notifier`.
 Installation instructions for `terminal-notifier` can be found
 [here](https://github.com/alloy/terminal-notifier/).

 ### Windows ###